 Know the signs of addiction

-Do you worry that one of your students may be suffering from a substance abuse disorder involving prescription opiates or heroin?
+Do you worry that one of your students may be suffering from a substance misuse disorder involving prescription opiates or heroin?
 Here are some signs that your student may need help.

 - Change in attitude/personality

 - Lack of interest in – or a change in – hobbies

 - Short-term memory loss

 - Risk-taking behaviors

 - Difficulties urinating